What Is DEET And How Does It Repel Bugs

 Remains in the air as a mist or vapor when sprayed.
 It must be broken down by the atmosphere.
 The time it takes to break down is controlled by temperature, humidity, and wind.

-There are some points that should be kept in mind when using insect repellents containing DEET.
+There are some points that should be kept in mind while using insect repellents containing DEET.

 Read and follow all the precautions on the product label.
 It should not be applied to irritated skin, cuts or wounds.